Code-Institute-Submissions/story-chain/README.md

 **User story: As a user, I want to be able to delete my account.**

 * After a user has had an successful login, he is directed to his profile page.
 There he can click the 'Delete account' button.
 A modal pops up, asking the user he is sure about deleting their account.
 After clicking "I'm sure", their account is deleted from the database.
+If a new user picks the username of the user that has deleted their account, all that content by that username is now accessible for that new user.
+This needs a fix.

 ***Log out***